 Digitalization Of Logistics –

-It’s becoming harder than ever to stand out in a sea of competition – and keep pace with customer demands in an increasingly digital world.
-We share business tips to help enhance SMEs’ global competitiveness and win new online customers.
+Keeping pace with customer demands in an increasingly digital world is a challenge for businesses.
+We share tips to help enhance SMEs’ global competitiveness and win new online customers.

-Read on to discover how small innovations can drive big wins in our new business landscape.
+So how can small innovations drive big wins in our new business landscape?

 Customer experience is at the forefront of consumers’ minds.
 According to the Zendesk CX Trends 2022 Report, 68% of Asia Pacific consumers believe customer service is an afterthought for businesses, with 71% saying their expectations have increased over the past year.
 Our latest e-commerce white paper also highlights the customer experience ‘service gap’ between consumer expectations and SMEs’ perceptions of what their customers think is important.

 A secure, easy-to-navigate e-commerce site can make or break the customer experience and as a result, the business.
 It needs to be more than just functional, too.
 Increasingly, e-commerce platforms are beautifully constructed and tell a powerful story – a story that begins, these days, on social media.

 This means synergies must exist throughout your entire digital ecosystem.
 New trends in mobile-first buyer behavior and social commerce mean that consumers are starting and finishing purchases on social media.
 There’s no point crafting a strong brand identity on Instagram, Facebook or WeChat if your website or mobile app isn’t up to scratch.

 But fast, flawless delivery is even more important.
 Since COVID-19, expectations around delivery have become more precise.
 Customers expect ease, simplicity and convenience.
 This is where digitalized smart logistics can aid small business operations.